Some Lesser Known Early Norwegian Black Metal Bands

 If you mean the Ancient album, it was literally mentioned in the list of 'also rans' in the first post by OP

-Posted by Orion a few hours ago
+Posted by Orion 1 day ago

 @Andrew: And it's not even particularly good.
 It's decent norwegian black metal but nothing to brag about.

-Posted by Turner a few hours ago
+Posted by Turner 1 day ago

 Not necessarily Norwegian per say, but some other Scandinavian bands were active during the time of Mayhem/Burzum/Darkthrone/et al, and many were even in direct contact with Euronymous himself.